 Some pharmacies in Wales began to receive and distribute the tests as of yesterday (1 July), a spokesperson for Community Pharmacy Wales (CPW) told the Pharmacist.

 They added that they are ‘confident this number will grow over the coming weeks.’

-The service, which is much like the Pharmacy Collect service in England, will mean that asymptomatic people in Wales will now be able to collect boxes of Covid tests from their local pharmacy.
+The service, which is much like the Pharmacy Collect service in England, will mean that eligible asymptomatic people in Wales — such as the most vulnerable and those spending time in higher risk environments — will now be able to collect boxes of Covid tests from their local pharmacy.